 Are you concerned that other people will feel left out?
 Consider creating a supplemental team comprised of individuals that will be engaged at certain points in the project.
 Once each person has completed their activities, he or she can return to their normal duties.

-When sending the meeting minutes to the project management team, copy the supplemental team.
+When sending the meeting minutes to the core project team, copy the supplemental team.
 If the someone has a question or wants to share relevant information, they can contact you.

 3. Use more interactive communication.

 If you have a habit of mostly pushing project information (e.g., sending emails), you will likely encounter communication issues.
 Why?
 Because you don’t know if the person read and understood the information.
 Interactive, two-way communication, allows individuals to acknowledge the receipt of the information and respond with questions for clarification.

 You’ve likely heard this before, but communication occurs as follows: